Ari Daniel Shapiro: Education

+In college, Shapiro was a summer intern at Woods Hole Oceanographic Institution.
+He worked on a project with killer whales.
+He later got a master's degree from the University of St. Andrews in Scotland, where he studied grey seal pups.

 Career

 In addition to his work as a reporter, Shapiro is a Senior Producer for The Story Collider, a live storytelling show.
 He says that he works to achieve greater science literacy for his listeners, telling Nieman Storyboard, "That’s why I don’t like to think about dumbing something down.
 I think people can handle complexity.
 Because I think people are curious beings somewhere inside."

+Upon joining NPR in 2023, Shapiro changed his air name to Ari Daniel, to avoid confusion with "All Things Considered" host Ari Shapiro.